johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   ///
   /// The passed in address SHOULD be an address of an actor local to this transport,
-  /// however the transport SHOULD NOT crash if an illegal or unknown address is passed.
+  /// however the transport SHOULD NOT crash if an illegal or unknown address is passed. func resignAddress(address: ActorAddress)
-  ///
-  /// ### Metrics
-  /// This hook can be used to implement metrics by decrementing the current distributed actor count. func resignAddress(address: ActorAddress)

 //  func send<Message>(